rtmigo/pickledir_py/README.md

 initialization time.
 It is very fast when reading and writing, when the number of items is small.

-However, if the file contains more than one item, each read / write operation takes longer.
+However, if the file contains more than one item, each read/write operation takes longer.
 If there are 3 items in the file, we have to read all three, even if only one is requested.